 Rates are set based on the total cost to operate and maintain LOTT’s wastewater treatment system, including treatment plants, pump stations, pipelines, and associated programs.
 Your wastewater bill includes a portion for LOTT costs and a separate portion for the city’s cost to build and maintain the city sewer lines that carry wastewater from homes and businesses into the LOTT system.
 The LOTT Board of Directors evaluates rates each year, usually at their July and August Board meetings.

-Why are wastewater rates so high?
+Why do wastewater rates seem so high?

 The water that goes down your drains must be carefully treated and disinfected to remove pollutants before it can be released back into the environment.
-LOTT must treat the water to high standards to protect water quality in Budd Inlet and meet permit requirements set by the state Department of Ecology.
+LOTT must treat the water to high standards to protect water quality in Budd Inlet and meet permit requirements set by the Washington State's Department of Ecology.
 This requires a complex system of treatment processes and equipment, as well as highly trained technical staff, supplies, electricity, and other expenses.

 What is reclaimed water?

 Reclaimed water is cleaned, disinfected recycled water ideal for non-drinking purposes like irrigation, industrial and commercial processes, fountains and ponds, and groundwater infiltration.
-Both the State Departments of Ecology and Health set standards to ensure high quality and safety for reclaimed water.
+Both the State Washington State's Departments of Ecology and Health set standards to ensure high quality and safety for reclaimed water.